AlexanderKott/Funny-Tic-Tac-Toe-Game/index.md

 ## Privacy Policy

-Thank you for playing the games developed and published by Kotikov Alexander As used in this Privacy Policy, «we», «us» or «our», «ours» refers to Kotikov Alexander and his team.
+Thank you for playing the games developed and published by Kotikov Alexander.
+As used in this Privacy Policy, «we», «us» or «our», «ours» refers to Kotikov Alexander and his team.

 We respect and value your privacy.